Purpello/Wearable-Computing-Course-Project/README.md

 `setnames(test_data,1:2,c("Participant","Activity"))`

 Combine the training and test data sets.
-Then, melt to achieve simplicity.
-The melted data is the simple data set for the exercise.
+Write out the data as the tidy data set.

 `all_data<-rbind(training_data,test_data)`